 I do get the sense they are sincere with their audience.
 That what they are writing about is true to what they are doing.

 But I also do feel like them considering themselves middle class to be semi-offensive.
 I don't consider us to be middle class, based on our income.

 Maybe they do this in an attempt to relate more to their audience.
-The idea is that by them believing in the belief that their income is similar to most people's, that what they accomplished becomes inflated.
+By believing in the belief that their income is similar to most people's, the idea is that what they accomplished becomes inflated.

 I'm learning that not everyone is willing or desires to be as transparent as I am.
 I'm not saying this to make myself look good or “wise.”
 But some people are more self-reflective than others, and I think this is one of my strengths.

-In either case, even after I found out about what people thought about Frugalwoods, I still do believe this book is worth reading.
+Even after I found out about what people thought about Frugalwoods, I still believe this book is worth reading.